PSPDFKit-labs/bypass/README.md

 ## How to use with ESpec

 While Bypass primarily targets ExUnit, the official Elixir builtin test framework, it can also be used with [ESpec](https://hex.pm/packages/espec).
-The test configuration is basically the same and the are only two differences:
+The test configuration is basically the same, there are only two differences:

 1. In your Mix config file, you must declare which test framework Bypass is being used with (defaults to `:ex_unit`).
 This simply disables the automatic integration with some hooks provided by `ExUnit`.